microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Cache-Miss-Analysis.md

 The rationale being:
 1. If a baseline build is ran regularly on the target branch, the first build in the PR branch will have a fingerprint store to compare
 1. Subsequent builds within a same branch (PR or otherwise) will find the fingerprint store produced by the last build in the branch

+If the argument is provided with a string value (e.g., `/cacheMiss:foo` or `/cacheMiss:bar`) rather than `/cacheMiss+`, this string is used as a prefix for all the selected keys, essentially acting as a salt for the keys: this is useful if builds share the same cache universe but want to be separated for cache miss analysis purposes.

 At the end of the build, the first key in the series is what is used to store the FingerprintStore in the cache (namely, using the current branch as a key).
 Subsequent builds in the same branch (PR or otherwise) will find the fingerprint store produced by the last build.